robey/crow-metrics-viz/README.md

     - `metrics` - a crow `Metrics` object
     - `options` - passed to the `RingBuffer`:
         - `span: number` - how many milliseconds to buffer (default is one hour, or 3600 * 1000)
+        - `prometheus: boolean` - if true, a prometheus document will be hosted at `/metrics`

   For example: